There are too many cars to choose from. How do you pic one that's right for you? This should help you narrow it down.

 Recommended models: Ford S-MAX, Nissan Qashqai, Vauxhall Zafira

-When it comes to cars and kids, there are two things that are a must: safety and space.
-For infants and younger kids, a car with Isofix seats is needed to secure a child safety seat.
+Safety and space are the orders of the day when driving with kids.
+For infants and younger kids, a car with Isofix is needed to secure a child safety seat.
 You can also check out the Euro NCAP safety ratings for more detailed information on specific models.

-With extra luggage for holidays, an estate car or SUV will give you that added boot space without compromising on the roominess of the car itself.
+With extra luggage for holidays, an estate car or SUV will give you that added boot space without compromising on roominess.

 Family driver priorities: